Michael Ellis McGugan -- St. Matthews

 ST. MATTHEWS -- Michael Ellis McGugan, 48, of St. Matthews, passed away on Thursday, Dec.
 3, 2020, surrounded by his loving family.

 Michael was born on Jan.
-21, 1972, in Orangeburg, the son of the late Ellis McGugan and Kathleen Smith Herron.
+21, 1972, in Orangeburg.
+He was the son of the late Ellis McGugan and Kathleen Smith Herron.
 He was a heavy machine operator with Land Logistics , LLC.

 Please sign the family's online guest book at www.thompsonfh.net.